 me from the beaches of Costa Rica and eventually land me Knoxville, Tennessee.
 When I received this email I thought surely this was just the beginning and would be followed by a parade of acceptances and job offers after graduation.
 Optimistic, a bit naïve, and rejection far from my mind, I headed back after that summer to finish up college.

-Long after the summer of hard work and blissful existence working side by side with environmentalists and volunteers, I found myself back in school, replacing the passion for the environment for another in sociology and soon earned my degree.
+Long after the summer of hard work and blissful existence working side by side with some of the best people I’ve ever met (I’m looking at YOU Iain Ferguson), I found myself back in school, replacing the passion for the environment for another in sociology and soon earned my degree.
 But if you were anything like me, after graduating, the showering of job offers that had been promised to you by advisors, professors, and parents as a reward and sole purpose for your collegiate efforts never came.
 You instead suffered blow after blow to your short lived post-graduate-bloated- self-esteem due to the absolute lack of interest in your resume in the job market.
 Like so many other graduates, I walked across that green grass of a stage thinking a job would be begging for me on the other side.
 Instead, the proverbial “other side” offered me my old high school job which I eagerly accepted in an act of desperation.
 I spent the next summer, fall and winter working and applying for promising positions that my sociology degree would qualify me for.
 After an impressive collection of rejection letters, emails, phone calls and non-responses, two things became abundantly clear:

 - “Entry” level positions that still require 2 years of experience is the most frustrating oxymoronic concept (how are you ever supposed to gain the oft repeated requirement of 2 years experience if NO ONE WILL EVER HIRE YOU TO BEGIN WITH?)

 - If I ever wanted to get my career started, I was going to have to pursue it from a different angle.